-Total EBITDA for Other Holdings for the year was positive NOK 558 million, driven by the arbitration award related to the DRU contracts which was received and accounted for in the first half of the year.
-Net capital employed decreased from NOK 960 million per year end 2023 to NOK 891 million per December 2024, driven by the transfer of the value related to the DRU contract to cash, partly mitigated by increasing value related to NES Fircroft and Odfjell Drilling.
+Total EBITDA for Other Holdings for the year was positive NOK 558 million, driven by the arbitration award related to the DRU contracts in the first half of the year.
+Net capital employed decreased from NOK 960 million per year end 2023 to NOK 891 million per December 2024, driven by by increasing value related to NES Fircroft and Odfjell Drilling.